-The Legal Aid Immigration team is headed up Tom Giles.
+The Legal Aid Immigration team is headed up by Tom Giles.
 Tom is a Partner at the firm and has been practising exclusively in Immigration law since qualifying in 2007.

 He has a national reputation for his work with detained clients and those facing deportation and has represented the appellants in a number of high profile cases.

 The Legal Aid team is able to assist in all of the following areas of work: